Strategic Tax Filing Considerations for Married Student Loan Borrowers

 Justin W. Rice

-Justin Rice, CFP®, CSLP®, is a financial advisor with Personal Wealth Strategies.
-He was the first advisor in New Jersey to obtain his Certified Student Loan Professional (CSLP®) designation in 2019 and is the president-elect of the Financial Planning Association (FPA) of New Jersey.
+Justin Rice, CFP®, CSLP®, is a financial planner at Personal Wealth Strategies and serves as the president-elect of the Financial Planning Association (FPA) of New Jersey.

 Leave a comment